telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/overview.md

 ## Limitations

-### Binding to a large flat data
+### Bind to Large Flat Data

-When the pivogrid is bound to a `flat data structure`, it process the data on the client (browser) creating a *client cube representation* [(configuration)](http://docs.telerik.com/kendo-ui/api/javascript/data/pivotdatasource#configuration-schema.cube).
-This means that the widget uses the **browser's processing power** to project the data, producing the required categorized data output.
-Although we do not restrict the maximum data amount bound to the widget, *it certainly has limits, directly related to the browser capability to handle the loaded dataset*.
+When the PivotGrid is bound to a `flat data structure`, it processes the data on the client (browser) creating a client cube representation [(configuration)](/api/javascript/data/pivotdatasource#configuration-schema.cube).
+This means that the widget uses the browser's processing power to project the data, producing the required categorized data output.
+Although we do not restrict the maximum data amount bound to the widget, it certainly has limits, directly related to the browser capability to handle the loaded dataset.

-The **symptoms** for an overloaded browser are:
+The symptoms for an overloaded browser are:

-- extremely slowly loading / unresponsive long time
+- The browser is extremely slowly loading or unresponsive for a long time.
-- crashing on load or on dimensions/measures update
+- The browser is crashing on load or on the dimensions/measures update.

 If any of the above symptoms are observable, then you hit the browser processing limit.

+**Solution**

-The **solution** in this case is to use a dedicated [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) solution, like Microsoft's [SSAS](https://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx).
+Use a dedicated [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) solution, like Microsoft's [SSAS](https://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx).

+> **Important**
+>
 > The server solution should be able to communicate with the client accepting HTTP requests.
 It should support the [XMLA 1.1 protocol](https://en.wikipedia.org/wiki/XML_for_Analysis).

 ## See Also